ITU-BDSA-GROUP12/Chirp/docs/report.md

 ### Sending a cheep

-See figure \ref{sendingCheep} below, a user flow diagram showing a typical scenario of a user logging in and sending a cheep.
+See figure \ref{sendingCheep} for a user flow diagram showing a typical scenario of a user logging in and sending a cheep.

 ![Sending a cheep user flow diagram\label{sendingCheep}](https://github.com/ITU-BDSA23-GROUP12/Chirp/blob/main/docs/images/cheep%20user%20flow.png?raw=true)